bwb33480/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 THIS IS JUST A SHORT SUMMARY.

 [NOTE!
-There are 2 ipynb files of coding for this project: bwb Capstone Project Battle of the Neighborhoods week 5 pizza.ipnyb bwb Capstone Project Battle of the Neighborhoods week 5 fastfood.ipnyb ]
+THERE ARE TWO ipynb FILES OF CODE FOR THIS PROJECT!!: bwb Capstone Project Battle of the Neighborhoods week 5 pizza.ipnyb bwb Capstone Project Battle of the Neighborhoods week 5 fastfood.ipnyb ]